Current Construction Lane Closures in Martin County

 To ensure motorist and crew safety, the speed limit will be reduced from 70 MPH to 35 MPH.
 The Florida Highway Patrol will be onsite, and signage will be in place to assist motorists.

-As part of the SR 9/I-95 at County Road (CR) 606/Oslo Road New Interchange and CR 606/Oslo Road Widening Project, crews will implement the full closure of 74th Avenue SW between CR 606/Oslo Road and 8th Street, 6 a.m. to 5 p.m., Monday, Feb.
-10 through Wednesday, April 30, for roadway work.
-If weather or unforeseen circumstances arise, 74th Avenue SW will reopen by Friday,
+As part of the SR 9/I-95 at County Road (CR) 606/Oslo Road New Interchange and CR 606/Oslo Road Widening Project, crews will implement the full closure of 74th Avenue SW between CR 606/Oslo Road and 8th Street, 6 a.m. to 5 p.m., Monday through Friday, through Friday, May 30, for roadway work.
+This closure was implemented on Monday, Feb.
+10. If weather or unforeseen circumstances arise, 74th Avenue SW will reopen by Monday, June 2.
+Please see the detour flyer attached for more information.

 Northbound motorists will be detoured via westbound CR 606/Oslo Road to northbound 82nd Avenue to westbound 8th Street to 74th Avenue SW, or eastbound CR 606/Oslo Road to northbound 66th Avenue SW to westbound 8th Street to 74th Avenue SW.